Navbar

 The Science Behind Ketamine's Fast-Acting Antidepressant Effects

 Dr. Krystal and his colleagues discovered that ketamine can help treat depression in a completely different way compared to traditional antidepressants.
-Rather than targeting serotonin, norepinephrine, and dopamine systems, ketamine acts on the glutamate system.
+Rather than targeting serotonin, norepinephrine, and dopamine systems, ketamine primarily acts on the glutamate system.

 Ketamine is a complex compound, and researchers have suggested other mechanisms that may be involved in its antidepressant effects.
 Some studies have found that ketamine can stimulate the production of brain-derived neurotrophic factor (BDNF), a protein that helps to promote the growth and maintenance of new neurons.